SENKAN!

 March 1937:

-Constructor Rear Admiral (later Vice Admiral/C) Fukuda Keijii's design team completes the final design for a 69,988-ton full-load displacement battleship mounting nine 460-mm/45 (18.1-inch) rifles in three triple turrets.
-Each turret would weigh more than a destroyer.
-Three other units of this class are planned.
+Constructor Rear Admiral (later Vice Admiral/C) Fukuda Keiji's design team completes the final design for a more than 69,000-ton displacement battleship mounting nine 460-mm/45 (18.1-inch) rifles in three triple turrets.
+Each turret will weigh more than most contemporary destroyers.

 29 March 1938: